-Coffee giant tries to get mojo vibrating again
+Coffee giant tries to get their mojo vibrating again

-Once, order Starbucks was just a local coffee shop in Seattle.
-Then it became a mega-brand, sildenafil standard-bearer for the premium coffee category worldwide.
-But lately, more about the “star” has been fading, and even the “bucks” are drying up.
+Once, Starbucks was just a local coffeeshop in Seattle.
+Then it became a mega-brand, standard-bearer for the premium coffee category worldwide.
+But lately, the “star” has been fading, and even the “bucks” are drying up.
 So now the chain will be re-launching a few of its many under-performing stores under a new name – and it ain’t “Starbucks”.
-Brand seppuka, brilliant extension strategy, or just a curious experiment?
+Brand seppuku, brilliant extension strategy, or just a curious experiment?

 Many little rocks; one Goliath target

 I won’t spend a lot of time documenting all the many woes of Starbucks – from closing 1000 stores worldwide over the last few years, to endless streams of controversy , to an actual bombing this year at a Manhattan Store.
 The bigger story is actually thousands of small stories: how Starbucks is being beaten in the ground wars by smaller, more flexible, more community-minded local shops – like Ottawa’s fair trade coffee champs Bridgehead (of whom I’ve written at length in another post).

 Starbucks’ erstwhile strength – ubiquitous presence in major markets worldwide – has almost become an Achilles Heel.
 Comedian Lewis Black thinks it is surely a sign of the end of the world (WARNING: contains hilarity – may not want to play this in a cubicle):

 They’ve been fighting back of course, with their new “Starbucks™ Shared Planet™” brand and a pledge to apply renewed attention to three big perceived areas of weakness:

 - Ethical sourcing – to answer the Fair Trade movement, which, because of their size and massive bean-supply-chains, they have been slow to embrace.
 Notice they still don’t call it “Fair”;